Kristian8606/esp32s3_audio_dsp/README.md

 *	U2/U3/U4 should always apply FIR filtering to avoid incorrect frequency playback
 *	Ensure proper grounding and separate power supplies for best audio quality

-This README ensures that Passthrough Mode is only used on the main ESP (U1), while the other ESP modules continue filtering, preventing incorrect frequency ranges from reaching the wrong speakers.
+Passthrough Mode is only used on the main ESP (U1), while the other ESP modules continue filtering, preventing incorrect frequency ranges from reaching the wrong speakers.